uptane/deployment-considerations/repositories.md

 The metadata for each tier-1 supplier MAY be signed by the OEM (e.g., supplier A), or the supplier itself (e.g., suppliers B and C).
 In turn, a tier-1 supplier MAY delegate images to members of its organization, such as supplier C who has delegated a subset of its images to one of its developers, or its tier-2 suppliers who MAY delegate further to tier-3 suppliers.

 Every delegation SHOULD be prefixed with the unique name of a tier-1 supplier, so that the filenames of images do not conflict with each other.
 Other than this constraint, a tier-1 supplier is free to name its images however it likes.
-For example, it MAY use the convention “supplier-X-ECU-Y-version-Z.img” to denote an image produced by supplier X, for ECU model Y, and with a version number Z.
+For example, it MAY use the convention "supplier-X-ECU-Y-version-Z.img" to denote an image produced by supplier X, for ECU model Y, and with a version number Z.

 #### Public API to download files